Resources for Technology Law Students and Scholars

 Legal Research: Ben Eidelson’s Case Viewer is a lightning-fast and delightfully simple macOS for locating freely available cases and statutes.

 Word Processing: Word does everything adequately and nothing well.
 It’s an acceptable default choice, and sometimes the only available choice.
-The only thing that Pages is missing for serious legal writing is automatic cross-references.
-If you can get by without them, it is far less frustrating to work with.
+Pages is unsuitable for academic writing due to its lack of automatic cross-references, but for everyday usage it is far less frustrating to work with.
+Google Docs’s low-friction collaboration features are good for early-stage work, but its severe formatting limitations and hard-to-troubleshoot styling are serious drawbacks if you care what your documents look like.
 If you use LaTeX, Charles Duan’s Hereinafter package for legal citation is deep magic.
 I am happy to provide a starter template for using it.

 Spreadsheets: Excel is the category leader and is a powerful workhorse for sophisticated models.
-For quickly making nice-looking spreadsheets, Numbers is a decent alternative.
+Google Sheets is aa strong alternative; it’s particularly good for collaboration and sharing.
+For quickly making nice-looking spreadsheets, Numbers is also a decent choice.

 Presentations: Everyone rags on PowerPoint, often with good reason.
 It works well enough much of the time, but it can and will destroy your formatting in frustrating and hard-to-diagnose ways.
+Google Slides is basically fine, but I find it fiddly and hard to love.
 If you can, use Keynote instead, which is simply a superlative piece of software.

 Design: If you need sophisticated photo editing, graphic design, or desktop publishing, Adobe Creative Cloud is the best-known suite of tools.
 It is also shockingly expensive.
-Affinity’s suite of tools (Publisher, Designer, and Photo) is a great alternative, and far more affordable.
-All three apps are powerful, fully featured enough for most purposes, and very thoughtfully designed.
+Affinity is a good alternative, and far more affordable.
+People These Days seem to like Canva, but I die a little every time I have to read a document in its interactive web interface that could just have been a PDF.

 Diagrams: If you need to draw some shapes with lines connecting them, OmniGraffle is a fine choice.
 I’ve used it happily for over a decade.